 Establishing That the Dog was not on a Leash

 According to New York City Health Code § 161.05, every dog owner must have their dog on a leash in public, unfenced areas.
 The leash needs to be six feet long or less.

 The owner also needs to use the leash responsibly and be able to restrain their dog when necessary.
 If the dog attacks you because they are not on a leash or in a fenced area, the owner could be held responsible for your injuries.

-Call Our Attorneys Today to See How We Can Help
+Call Us Today to See how We Can Help

-For a free legal consultation with a dog bite lawyer serving Hempstead, call 516-358-6900
+For a free legal consultation with a dog bite injury lawyer serving Hempstead, call 516-358-6900